oriolpont/keplr-fee-overrider/README.md

 ## Usage: transaction
 For other transactions, use the `Transaction` form.
 Input the *message type*, the JSON formatted payload, and the gas limit.

 A simple way to find out what should those be consists in preparing to transact on the web interface, e.g., one of the many functions offered on https://app.kava.io/.
-When the Keplr popup opens to sign the transaction, it should display the *message type* on the *Details* tab, the *payload* on the *Data tab*, and the *gas limit* on the *Advanced* tab.
-Copy those fields to the form, and then click cancel on the Keplr popup.
+When the Keplr popup opens to sign the transaction, it should display the *message type* on the *Details* tab, the *payload* on the *Data tab* (it is the 'msgs' array), and the *gas limit* on the *Advanced* tab.
+Copy those fields from the Keplr popup window to the form at localhost:8081, and then reject the Keplr popup.

 Click on the `Submit` button; Keplr should popup.
 Approve the transaction on Keplr **without** touching the fee controls.
 The transaction will broadcast upon approval.